 So Bill said that he would cover for me.

-That's the absolute truth and all the evidence you need to convince yourself is in the public domain called the internet and on these pages.Initially, when I wrote the plays in the 1580's and 90's they mostly upset the Church of England because their coffers suffered.
-When a new play opened church donations and attendance dropped by up to 75%.
+That's the absolute truth and all the evidence you need to convince yourself is in the public domain called the internet and on these pages.Initially, when I wrote the plays in the 1570's to 90's they mostly upset the Church of England because their coffers suffered.
+When a new play opened church donations and attendance dropped by up to 50%.
 The plays and the unknown author were considered heretical and they often hunted for me.
-Due to the fact that the plays spoke of spells, witchcraft and spirits the church decided that I had to be a witch, although it was mainly made up.
+Due to the fact that the plays spoke of spells, witchcraft and spirits the church decided that I had to be a witch, although the alleged witchery was mainly made up.
 They wanted to burn the author at the stake for exposing that invented information but they never could find out who I was.
 Very, very few women could write* so even when someone did tell them that I wrote the plays they were not believed.

 Nobody wanted to take credit for those plays.
 Then after a few years Queen Elizabeth stepped in and put a stop to it all by knighting me!